 Maybe you do something different in your house and see how your roommates or family react.
 Maybe you invite roommates or family to make some drawings or write sentences with you for a small journal on the pandemic.
 Maybe you make a grid of squares in chalk on the sidewalk in front of your house, and then leave chalk and a note, “fill in the blank”.

 As always, I’m definitely not asking anyone to go out, be in public, or leave the safety of home with this project.
 I’m only asking you to think of something small that you can do.
 It doesn’t have to be seen by lots of people to be interesting or meaningful.

-In your career you will need to present information to people.
+In your career, you will need to present information to people.
 Whether you’re an accountant, in business marketing, marine biology, dance, or anything else, you have to communicate.
-We all know how sleep inducing PowerPoint is.
+We all know how sleep-inducing PowerPoint is.
 Can you think of ways to interact with colleagues and peers that are not you simply saying “here’s my art” or “here’s my spreadsheet”?
-Can you think of interactions that really are interactions.
-Where you might not know how things will turn out.
-Where you draw on the strength of your team to innovate and find solutions.
+Can you think of interactions that really are interactions?
+Now you might not know how things will turn out.
+Now you draw on the strength of your team to innovate and find solutions.
 By designing in interaction you not only afford yourself a much wider solution-space, but you also create informed colleagues who better understand and hopefully support your project solution.
-Working in public is a powerful tool for art, business, and many other endeavours.
+Working in public is a powerful tool for art, business, and many other endeavors.